gregschmit/rails-rest-framework/guide/03_controllers/index.md

 }
 ```

-Because of this, your code can (and should) use bang methods like `find`, `update!`, and
+Because of this, your code can (and should) use exception-raising methods like `find`, `update!`,
-`destroy!` — the framework will turn the raised exceptions into clean API responses.
+and `destroy!` — the framework will turn the raised exceptions into clean API responses.

 ## Controller Finalization